 Our corporate headquarters are located in Atlanta, Georgia, where we lease a single corporate office.
-Additionally, we have offices in Boston, Massachusetts which we use as conference spaces for our team, most of whom are based in the surrounding area.
-It is anticipated that these distinct facilities will be consolidated in the Boston, Massachusetts area following this offering.
+Additionally, we have offices in Cambridge and South Boston, Massachusetts which we use as conference spaces for our team, most of whom are based in the surrounding area.
+It is anticipated that these distant facilities will be consolidated in the Boston, Massachusetts area in early 2019.